google/WebFundamentals/src/_langs/en/updates/2015-03-12-push-notifications-on-the-open-web.markdown

 We will also look at what will be added to the API in future versions of Chrome, and finally we'll have an FAQ.

+## Things to Know Up Front

+* A **simple code example** can be found on the [GoogleChrome Samples Repo](https://github.com/GoogleChrome/samples/tree/gh-pages/push-messaging-and-notifications).
+* When I refer to **'payload'** in this article, I am talking about data that comes with a push message, i.e. data you send to a device from your server.
+* When I refer to **'notification data'**,
+I am referring to the data attribute on the Notification class in JavaScript.
+Notification data is a way to store information with a notification that you can retrieve in the `notificationclick` event, for example.
+* Looking for a **demo**?
+Check out [https://simple-push-demo.appspot.com](https://simple-push-demo.appspot.com).
+* There is a new standard which defines the API you'd use to send a push message to your users, although it's not fully formed yet but you can [learn more here](https://datatracker.ietf.org/doc/draft-thomson-webpush-protocol/).
+In this article I cover how to get things working with GCM only, as soon as the standard the Web Push Protocol is fully formed an another browser supports Push, I'll update this doc & the sample.

+Now that's out of the way...

 ## Implementing Push Messaging for Chrome